The Lane County Human Services Division operates energy assistance, energy education and weatherization programs.

-Eligibility: EPUD and Blachly Lane Electric Cooperative customers with income at or below 60% of Oregon Median Income.
+Eligibility: EPUD and other local utility customers with income at or below 60% of Oregon Median Income.

 Contact: 541-682-3378 for information.

-The Lane County Human Services Commission partners with the Housing and Community Services Agency of Lane County (HACSA) to provide home weatherization services throughout Lane County.
-The Weatherization program assesses homes for weatherization needs and installs insulation and windows, and seals heating ducts.
+The Lane County Human Services Division partners with the Housing and Community Services Agency of Lane County (HACSA) to provide home weatherization services throughout Lane County.
+The Weatherization program assesses homes for weatherization needs and installs insulation, windows, and seals heating ducts.